ibm-cloud-docs/FileStorage/disaster-recovery.md

 This action breaks the replication relationship and restoring the connection between the primary and the replica location can be time-consuming.
 {: important}

-## Failing over to the replica volume in the UI
+## Failing over to the replica volume in the console
 {: #DRFailoverUI}
 {: ui}